chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 There are four steps to use Dynamic Confidence:
 1. Choose any low-latency SNN algrotihm (e.g. [QCFS](https://arxiv.org/pdf/2303.04347.pdf), [QFFS](https://www.frontiersin.org/articles/10.3389/fnins.2022.918793/full)...or other low-latency algorithms based on them/similar to them).
 2. Add the Dynamic Confidence module at the end of your SNN model.
-3. Calculate the confidence threshold in the Dynamic Confidence module (Do not worry too much about this step, the confidence threshold is super parameter-insensitive).
+3. Calculate the confidence threshold to balance between the latency and accuracy (Do not worry too much about it, we promise that it is the only parameter needed in Dynamic Confidence and it is super insensitive to its value.
+In fact, finding the most appropriate confidence threshold is the most interesting part of the technique!).
-4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved.
+4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved, and whether the accuracy is compromised or not.

 The demo code uses the setting of CIFAR-10, 2-bit quantized ResNet-20, QCFS (Please check log.txt for the expected output and simulation enviorments.).
 Other settings will be available soon.
 I am working on wrap Dynamic Confidence in a function to make it easier to use.